jonpdw/MindNode-Tags/README.md

 ## Warning
 * I am not responsible for any data loss due to my app crashing.

+## Compatability
+* I have tested the app on MindNode 2.5.8 and 6.1.2.
+Let me know if there are any bugs in other versions

 ## Known problems
 The app is kinda laggy